-What happens if you smoke while you're pregnant?
+What happens if you smoke while pregnant?

 As the old saying goes, when you're pregnant you're eating, sleeping and breathing for two.
 A lot of the things you do can have a direct impact on the baby and smoking is no exception.

 Quitting smoking in pregnancy is the very best thing you can do for your own and your baby’s health.
 If you smoke when pregnant, the poisonous substances you breathe in from cigarettes get into your bloodstream and from there into the baby’s bloodstream.